brokelyn/whatTimeIsIt-telegram-bot/README.md

 The bot is currently under development.
 Every important game feature is implemented, but there is still stuff to improve.
 To see features of upcoming updates take a look in the issue section of Github.
 ## Getting started

 This application uses some external libraries which can be found in the `requirements.txt` file.
 First step is to install the `requirements.txt` with pip.
-After pip finishes his work you need to set some environment variables.
+The basic command is `pip3 install -r requirements.txt` After pip finishes his work you need to set some environment variables.

 1. Your bot api key should be named: `BOT_API_KEY=`